jvlax/WBC/README.md

 ex: /wbc boss kazzak or /wbc boss azuregos (all lowercase)

-this will invite all guild reps, and then try to invite your guild members if they are in the corrext zone
+this will invite all guild reps, and then try to invite your guild members if they are in the correct zone

 ### stop an event
 `/wbc off`